ShanzaShafiq/Quiz-Arena/README.md

-# Quiz-Arena
- An interactive quiz app with categories, scoring, review answers, and leaderboard.
 # 🧠 Quiz Arena

 An interactive, responsive quiz web app with multiple categories, instant scoring, answer review, and a dynamic leaderboard system.